Dr. Edward Walker, Head

 MGNT 3500.
 Employment Law.
 3 Hours.

+Prerequisites; BUSA 2106 with a grade of "C" or better.
 Legal aspects of human resources management from the perspective of both employer and employee.
 The course will review the hiring process, management of a diverse workforce pay, benefits, terms and conditions of employment, and terminating employment.
 Students will address a wide range of problems involving these issues and will learn strategies for avoiding legal conflict.

 MGNT 3900.
 Entrepreneurship Skills.
 3 Hours.